 We made it to the baths, stripped, and went in, finding a spot of our own in the swirling impenetrable steam.
 I saw Artemis’ body, covered in scars all over.
 I couldn’t help but stare, and she noticed.

-“This one here” she pointed to a jagged streak under her breast “was from a Selkie.
+“This one here,” she pointed to a jagged streak under her breast, “was from a selkie.
 Thought it was a normal human at first – that’s how she got so close.
 I noticed the fur a hair too late.
-These ones” she pointed to a huge string of medium-sized cuts that made a pair of treads from her waist to her shoulder “was from an Abelisaurus.
+These ones,” she pointed to a huge string of medium-sized cuts that made a pair of treads from her waist to her shoulder, “were from an Abelisaurus.
 Nasty thing broke through our formation and tried to eat me whole.
 Armor, vitality, and a defensive skill, and it still nearly ate me in one bite.
 Thank Solaris for teammates.”
 I was horrified.
 I was fascinated.
 Her skin was a tapestry of all of the nasty things in the world that considered humans lunch, and an epic tale of survival.
 I looked closer.
 I couldn’t find more than an inch or so of unmarred flesh.

 “What about your nose?”
 I asked.
 “Why is it a different color?”

 “Well, lost it a few months ago.
 Healer patched me up, got me a new one.”